 Some Top Level Domains, or TLDs (the highest level at which the domain will be organized, aka “what comes after the dot”), are as cheap as 50 cents a year.
 So, if you’re open to nixing the .com at the end of your address and opting for .online, .boutique, or one of hundreds of other options instead, you can get the cost of your domain name down to nearly nothing.

 Many people run successful websites with unconventional TLDs, and this is always an option if your domain name of choice is taken (that said, do run a trademark search).
-However, when it comes to questions like this we tend to recommend avoiding confusing and sticking with what people are used to: the good ol’ .com.
+However, when it comes to questions like this we tend to recommend avoiding confusion and sticking with what people are used to: the good ol’ .com.

 Cost: $10-20 annually